Benjamin00/portfolio/content/background/_index.md

 Additionally, during this time, I was accepted to attend Stanford's "Treehacks" hackathon where I formed a team to developed a website that went on to get a runner up prize for "Best Civic Engagement".
 Lastly, during my senior year my team built an open source drone capable of dodging projectiles, winning second place overall in the Senior Design Competition out of a total 52 teams.

 I chose computer science because I believe it gives me a valuable set of tools.
-Having the fundamental skills, and basis of understanding for Computer Science allows me the freedom to experiment, and learn quickly any new tech related skills I might be interested in.
-It also allows me to independently try and develop solutions to address some of the bigger issues we face today, which is something that I'm passionate about doing.
+Having the fundamental skills, and basis of understanding for Computer Science allows me the freedom to rapidly experiment and learn any new tech skills I might be interested in.
+This, in turn, allows me to independently develop solutions addressing the bigger issues we face today, which is something that I'm passionate about doing.

 I’m looking for a position somewhere where I can be given responsibilities and challenged.
 I've worked and excelled in both startup environments and establish companies.
 I'm always eager to learn, and ready to accept feedback.